jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IDSA-Trends-in-Identity-Security-2024.md

 greatest chance to minimize the business impact of an incident.
 Going back to basics with routine, timely access reviews are solidly in second and third place.

-Copyright © 2024, IDSA

 99% of businesses, the highest percentage in the history of our research, plan to further invest in security outcomes in the next 12 months.
 Top of the list is ensuring more timely reviews of privileged access (50%) and access to sensitive data (43%).
 Businesses also continue to increase investment in MFA for all users (37%).

-Copyright © 2024, IDSA

 Looking at some more current technologies, respondents felt similarly about passwordless authentication, biometric authentication, and phishing-resistant MFA with 78%-82% saying that the technology is solid or great.

-Copyright © 2024, IDSA

-# Prioritize Securing Identities With IDSA
+## Prioritize Securing Identities With IDSA
 Securing digital identities is a critical priority for organizations across all sectors in the fight against ever-evolving and increasingly sophisticated cyber threats.
 Our research finds that businesses increasingly recognize the risk of identity-related incidents and prioritize the dangers